clemrho/UIPathFinder/README.md

 - **Main Planning Page (`/`)**
-  - Prompt-based request: users describe the kind of day they want (classes, study, gym, etc.) and pick a date.
+  - Prompt-based request: users describe the kind of day they want (classes, study, gym, etc.), pick a date, enter home address, choose meal preference, and optionally allow “sleep at Grainger.”
-  - Generates multiple “path options” – each is a sequence of time-stamped activities at UIUC locations.
+  - Generates multiple “path options” – each is a sequence of time-stamped activities at UIUC locations; must start/end at home (unless sleeping at Grainger), include ≥5 stops, and insert lunch/dinner from the restaurant list.
-  - UI shows each option as a structured schedule (time, location, activity) with coordinates for each stop.
+  - UI shows each option as a structured schedule (time, location, activity) with coordinates for each stop, real-road routes (Leaflet + OSRM), and estimated distances.
+  - Loading state shows a spinner plus three recommended spots while LLM results load; existing paths remain visible behind an overlay during refreshes.

 ![main](md_img/search.png)
 ![main](md_img/mapinfo.png)